Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Air Quality into a spreadsheet?
+How do I pull Air Quality into Google Sheets?

 How many credits does each Air Quality cell cost?

 Each resolved cell costs 5 credits.
-Filling a column of ten rows costs ten times that; a cell only re-bills when it actually refreshes, so a static sheet doesn't keep charging.
+A cell only re-bills when it actually refreshes, so a sheet you aren't touching doesn't keep charging.

 Does Air Quality work in Excel as well as Google Sheets?